GARDEN GATES 115

 Belvedere, CA

-Contemporary wood gates style #115-4 with a painted finish.
-When we know the 115 gates are to be painted, we substitute the upper wenge thru-tenons to cedar.
+Contemporary walkway gate 115-4 with a painted finish.
+When we know the 115 gates are to be painted, we substitute the upper wenge thru-tenons with cedar.

 Belvedere, CA